openharmony/docs/en/application-dev/reference/apis/js-apis-webSocket.md

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
->Newly added APIs are defined but not implemented in OpenHarmony 3.1 Release.
-They will be available for use in OpenHarmony 3.1 MR.

 You can use WebSocket to establish a bidirectional connection between a server and a client.
 Before doing this, you need to use the [createWebSocket](#websocketcreatewebsocket) API to create a [WebSocket](#websocket) object and then use the [connect](#connect) API to connect to the server.
 If the connection is successful, the client will receive a callback of the [open](#onopen) event.
 Then, the client can communicate with the server using the [send](#send) API.
 When the server sends a message to the client, the client will receive a callback of the [message](#onmessage) event.
 If the client no longer needs this connection, it can call the [close](#close) API to disconnect from the server.
 Then, the client will receive a callback of the [close](#onclose) event.